Listen to audio version

 Best to use in smaller slow cookers, if you don’t have access to wider baking papers.

-Also called aluminum foil.
+Also called an aluminum foil.
 You know that shiny, paper-like, silver-colored thing that your mom used to pack your lunch in.
 Or you might have encountered it on your school trip, you know baking potatoes in the foil.

 But since you are here then most likely you have used the aluminum foil for baking or packaging food.